 Two of the most popular ways to replace a missing tooth are dental implants and bridges.
 However, these options are vastly different, and Drs.
-Ali and Shery Mansouri at Serene Dental Center feel that implants are far superior to bridges.
+Ali and Shery Mansouri at Serene Dental Center in Irvine, CA feel that implants are far superior to bridges.
 No matter which option you ultimately choose, it is important that you first educate yourself so that you can make a well-informed decision.

 Overview of Dental Implants and Bridges

 Dental implants are constructed from a small titanium post or screw that functions as a tooth root, an artificial tooth that sits on top of the gumline and a piece to connect the two.

 Traditional dental bridges are composed of three crowns attached to one another.
 The middle crown fits into the gap left by the missing tooth, and the other two crowns cap the teeth on either side of the gap.

 As our dentists will explain, implants offer numerous advantages over bridges.

 Stability and Longevity

 Implants are surgically placed in the jawbone and fuse to the bone; because they are anchored in the bone, they create a very supportive and stable foundation for the artificial tooth.
 Implants can last indefinitely with the proper care.
 Bridges are not as stable as implants and wear down more quickly.
 They must be replaced every seven to 10 years, on average.

 Bridges rely on the teeth adjacent to the gap for support.
 Most of the time, those natural teeth must be reshaped in order to support the crowns that help make up the bridge.
 Bridges can potentially wear down the surrounding natural teeth, making them vulnerable to decay.
 Compare that to dental implants, which are a standalone solution that does not require strength or support from any other tooth.